 For example, send an email with a subject line such as ‘Your Presentation to the IT Team Was Fantastic.
 15 Minute Meeting to Share Your Tips?’
 Get to the point in your email- who you are, why you want to meet and 1-2 times that work in your schedule.
 Thank them in advance for spending the time with you.
 You should absolutely consider reaching out to several people — there is no rule that you can or should only have one mentor at a time!

-6. Come to the meeting prepared to wow.
 Have some great questions for them, really listen to what they are sharing and take notes about their answers.
-When it’s appropriate, give them a small window in to what your career aspirations are.
+When it’s appropriate, give them a small window into what your career aspirations are.
 If you felt the love, ask if you can set up another meeting in the future.
 Then do it.
 When you meet again, share how you implemented one of their ideas.

 Over time, one of these people may morph into a full-blown sponsor for you.
 You’ll up your odds of that happening if you’re making the person mentoring you look good, if you’re taking their advice and running with it and if you continue to rock your results.